-We have carried out a lot of tests on these cheap rowing machines.
-Unfortunately we recommend you avoid them if you are likely to be exercising on them more than once a week or you weigh over 10stone.
+We have carried out a lot of tests on these cheaper rowing machines.
+If you are likely to be exercising on them more than once a week or you weigh over 10stone, we recommend that you avoid them.
 They are often very cheap but the build quality is in general not very good either so you are likely to end up wasting your money.

 The elastic cord rowing machines have a tendency to create a lot of different problems including losing their elasticity over time and slipping.

 Hydraulic rowing machines use a piston mechanism to provide the resistance which can often get stiff and put the welding under a lot pressure.